stevejc/WickedPDF-Example/README.md

 # PDFs with Wicked PDF

 This is example application that uses wicked pdf to:
-1) Attach a styled pdf to an email
+* Attach a styled pdf to an email
-2) Allow uses to down a pdf version of a web page
+* Allow users to down a pdf version of a web page

 To use wicked pdf:
 ```ruby